ZhuoranLu/ZhuoranLu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a Ph.D. student in Computer Science at Purdue University, fortunately advised by Prof. [Ming Yin](http://mingyin.org/).
+I am a Ph.D. candidate in Computer Science at Purdue University, fortunately advised by Prof. [Ming Yin](http://mingyin.org/).

 Prior to Purdue, I received my Bachelor's degree in Computer Science and Statistics from the University of Illinois at